 We get a lot of questions about traveling with pets in-cabin.
-While PetRelocation can support these types of moves, it is important to note that we are limited in the scope of services we can provide (more about that below).
+While PetRelocation can support these types of moves, it is important to note that we are limited in our services (more about that below).

-In some cases, pet parents may have a strong preference for making sure their cat can fly with them in the cabin of a plane instead of as manifest cargo.
-Below are some of the most common questions we get on this topic, along with some helpful information to navigate your pet's move if they are unable to fly in-cabin with you!
+In some cases, pet parents may strongly prefer making sure their cat can fly with them in the cabin of a plane instead of as manifest cargo.
+Below are some of the most common questions we get on this topic, along with some helpful information to navigate your pet's move if they cannot fly in-cabin with you!

 I have an assistance animal.
 Can they accompany me on my flight?

-Note: the Department of Transportation no longer recognizes emotional support animals as a type of service animal when it comes to aircraft carriers.
-Service dogs are now the only recognized animal that are protected by the Department of Transportation to travel in-cabin free of charge with their handler.
+Note: the Department of Transportation no longer recognizes emotional support animals as a type of service animal for aircraft carriers.
+Service dogs are now the only recognized animal protected by the Department of Transportation to travel in-cabin free of charge with their handler.

 Assistance animals defined

 - Emotional support animal (or "ESA"): The Air Carrier Access Act (ACAA) defines an emotional support animal as "...an animal of any species, the use of which is supported by a qualified physician, psychiatrist or other mental health professional based upon a disability-related need.
 An ESA must not be trained to perform any particular task."
 While ESAs were previously widely recognized by airlines as a type of service animal, a recent ruling by the Department of Transportation (effective January 11, 2021) has removed the requirement for air carriers to admit an ESA in-cabin based on their new status as a pet—not a service animal—under the new ruling

 - Therapy animal: an animal trained and registered by a therapy organization to be an integral part of a treatment process.
 These animals are not recognized as service animals.